LiskHQ/lisk-docs/docs/building-on-lisk/using-oracle-data/tellor.md

 }
 ```

+You can adapt this contract to your needs.
 The example utilizes some best practices[^1] for using Tellor by implementing a dispute time buffer and a data staleness check.
 In addition, it also seeks to mitigate back-in-time dispute attacks by caching the most recent value and timestamp.